CP1404/Practicals/prac_07/README.md

 print(date.strftime("%d/%m/%Y"))
 ```

+Remember to enter your **actual time** in your module docstring.
+Are you getting better at estimating?

 Is this exercise too big?
 Will it take too long?
 Probably.
-Be systematic, thoughtful, use the patterns you've learned, copy from previous examples... be efficient.
 Not every student can do every task in every subject.
 Some things are challenging and that's OK.

+Be systematic, thoughtful, use the patterns you've learned, copy from previous examples... be efficient.
+Don't waste time reinventing new/different ways to do
+"standard" things like menus.
+Follow the patterns.

 ### Sample output